Benunc/better-click-to-tweet/readme.txt

 1. Becomes this in your blog post!

 == Changelog ==

+= 5.8.2 =
+* fix — resolving PHP notices related to the custom URL not being set.
+* fix — resolve outstanding errors around UTM tags add-on integration.
+* chore — tested up to WordPress version 5.2. you should definitely be on 5.2.
+It's awesome.
+* bonus — I feel like you people aren't reading my changelogs.
+I'm over here handing out discounts, and y'all just keep paying full price. try CHANGELOG to see if you get 10% off!

 = 5.8.1 =
 * new — created a new nag for the plugins page announcing the UTM tags add-on.